10 Different Types of Forex Indicators and How to use Them for Profit

 Why are forex indicators important?

-Indicators provide answers to some of the most critical questions that forex traders ask.
+Several of the most important questions that forex traders have are addressed by indicators.

 What are the different indicators in Forex?